longturn/freeciv21/docs/install/windows-install.rst

     :alt: GNU License Acceptenace Panel

 By default, the installer only installs the client, server and modpack installer.
 If you want other utilities, you will need to pick them from the list.
-Click :strong:`Next` to continue...
+Click :guilabel:`Next` to continue...

 .. image:: ../_static/nsis-installer/03-Components.png
     :align: center
     :height: 400
     :alt: Select Components Panel

-Select the installation type and then click :strong:`Next` to continue...
+Select the installation type and then click :guilabel:`Next` to continue...

 .. image:: ../_static/nsis-installer/04-Admin-Multi-User.png
     :align: center
     :height: 400
     :alt: Admin Installation Panel

-By default, the Admin installer will place the files in the :literal:`C:\\Program Files` folder.
-Change if you want and click :strong:`Next` to continue...
+By default, the Admin installer will place the files in the :file:`C:\\Program Files` folder.
+Change if you want and click :guilabel:`Next` to continue...

 .. image:: ../_static/nsis-installer/05a-Admin-Folder.png
     :align: center